Presidency Faults UN Report Of Violence In Nigeria | Leadership Newspaper

 Presidency Faults UN Report Of Violence In Nigeria

-The presidency has picked holes in press reports of the UN rapporteur on violence in Nigeria.
+The presidency, yesterday, picked holes in press reports of the UN Rapporteur on violence in Nigeria.

 In Benue, Taraba, Cross River States and many parts of the country, Shehu pointed out that most of the casualties result from intra-group, inter-group and community violence.